-[Being a community grant reader] has complemented so much of my organizing work, expanded my network of movement makers, and given me a wider imagination of what's possible and already going on in the region.
-It's huge motivation to keep doing my local work - in fact, it's begun to feel like an essential part of it.
+[Being a reader] has complemented so much of my organizing work, expanded my network of movement makers, and given me a wider imagination of what's possible and already going on in the region.
+It's huge motivation to keep doing my local work - in fact, it's begun to feel like an essential part of it."
 (Fall '22 Community Grant Reader)

 Join as a Community Grant Reader!